RubyFM1/hackintosh-Ryzen-5-3600-RX5700XT-A520M-K-V2/README.md

 2. Sidecar
 3. Bluetooth
 4. Maybe sleep
+5. Sound (I am trying to solve this problem, but from the looks of it the problem will not be solved anytime soon)
 # How to install?
 Replace all files and folders in your EFI folder with those you download here
 # Thanks